-Using normotensive individuals, BP was measured by the auscultatory method ("gold standard") with simultaneous measurement in the contralateral arm by an electronic wrist or arm monitor.
-This process was repeated eight times per patient, alternating the arm used.
+Using normotensive individuals, BP was measured by the auscultatory method ("gold standard") with simultaneous measurement in the contralateral arm by an electronic wrist or arm monitor (Manufacturers: Omron, A&D, Matsushita Denko).
+This process was repeated eight times per patient, alternating the arm used for manual or electronic monitoring.
 Two trained observers listened simultaneously during auscultatory readings.
 During measurements, the wrist was supported at the level of the heart.
 Separately, BP was measured with the wrist-cuff unit while the wrist was flexed or extended.
 The study was not sponsored by the machine manufacturers.